awslabs/aws-sdk-swift/reference/0.x/AWSServiceCatalog/ServiceCatalogClientProtocol.md

 func updateProvisionedProductProperties(input: UpdateProvisionedProductPropertiesInput, completion: @escaping (ClientRuntime.SdkResult<UpdateProvisionedProductPropertiesOutputResponse, UpdateProvisionedProductPropertiesOutputError>) -> Void)
 ```

-### updateProvisioningArtifact(input:​completion:​)
+### updateProvisioningArtifact(input:completion:)

 Updates the specified provisioning artifact (also known as a version) for the specified product.
 You cannot update a provisioning artifact for a product that was shared with you.

 ``` swift
 func updateProvisioningArtifact(input: UpdateProvisioningArtifactInput, completion: @escaping (ClientRuntime.SdkResult<UpdateProvisioningArtifactOutputResponse, UpdateProvisioningArtifactOutputError>) -> Void)
 ```

-### updateServiceAction(input:​completion:​)
+### updateServiceAction(input:completion:)

 Updates a self-service action.